cristianbanarescu/iOS-Development/git.md

         - do some work
         - push to origin (fork's origin remote)
         - open a PR (to merge into the original repo branch)
+- git is a key-value data store
+    - insert any content into a git repo > git gives you a key (unique key > SHA-1 checksum) to later use to retrieve that content
+    - git `blobs` > store contents of files
+    - git `trees` > store contents of directories > can contain pointer to blobs
+    - every `commit` has a `tree` > structure of the contents of the commit
+    - `git cat-file -p <hash>` > shows you details about a hash; if the hash is for a commit, you will see: author, message, parent commit, treee

 ## GUI Clients